jrmatherly/saas-stackauth-boilerplate/README.md

 * Implement proper error handling with tRPC
 * Use React Query features through tRPC for data management

-For more detailed guidelines, check the `cursorrules` file in the project root.

 ## Related Projects

 🚀 **[NativeExpress](https://native.express?ref=saas-boilerplate)** - The ultimate React Native & Expo boilerplate with all the features you need to build production-ready mobile apps.